-If you’re trying to increase your customer satisfaction score, or even improve the image of your IT department, have you considered mapping your customer journeys?
-Customer service mapping offers a more holistic view of your services and will help you improve-end user experience and customer satisfaction scores.
+You're trying to increase your customer satisfaction score or improve the image of your IT department.
+Have you considered mapping your customer journeys?
+Customer journey mapping offers a more holistic view of your services and will help you improve your end-user experience and customer satisfaction scores.
 We've written a lot about this before and how to map out different touch points.
 But what is a customer touch point?

-Creating a customer journey is all about understanding your service from the point of view of a customer.
-All you have to do is develop several user personas that reflect stereotypical customers, giving you the opportunity to understand different perspectives – simple but effective.
-Once you have created the profiles, touch points and experiences become easier to map.
+Creating a customer journey is all about understanding your service from the point of view of your customer.
+All you have to do is develop several personas that reflect stereotypical customers.
+This gives you the opportunity to understand different perspectives – a simple but effective method.
+Once you have created your user profiles, touch points and experiences become easier to map.

 Let’s talk about customer journey touch points

 A touch point is essentially any interaction your customer has with your business from initial contact right up until resolution.
 When mapping potential customer journeys, begin with a single journey to identify the interactions, which may include the following:

 - Waiting times

 - Any other interactions your customer may have with you

 Each interaction contributes to the journey, and every touch point plays an important role in the overall customer satisfaction score.
 Consider every possible correspondence and how the customer feels about that specific interaction.
 What's the reaction on their end - and what can you do to improve it?

 Is your medium of communication even the best possible one?
 For example, could it be better to re-route an interaction to the self-service portal?